South Kesteven is one of the most heritage rich local authority districts in the East Midlands.

 Listing ensures that the architectural and historic interests of the building is carefully considered separately from the merits of any development proposals and before any alterations, either external or internal, are agreed.

-Generally all buildings built before 1700 which survive in anything like their original condition are listed, as are most built between 1700 and 1840 with most original features intact.
+Generally all buildings built before 1700 which survive in anything like their original condition are listed, so are most built between 1700 and 1840 with most original features intact.

 There are three grades of listed building, and the grades reflect their architectural and historic importance:

-- Grade l buildings (about 2% of the total) are buildings that are of exceptional interest
+- Grade l buildings (about 2% of the total) are buildings of exceptional interest

 - Grade ll* buildings are particularly important buildings of more than special interest (about 4% of all listed buildings)